monabadr1/ELevvoTraining/README.md

 Users can search and add new cities, remove cities, refresh data, and the app remembers saved cities using `localStorage`.

 ### 🛠 Tech Stack
-- HTML5
+- HTML
-- CSS3 (Responsive Grid Layout)
+- CSS (Responsive Grid Layout)
-- Vanilla JavaScript
+-  JavaScript
 - OpenWeatherMap API

 ### ✨ Features